Loxodonta africana, elephant, elefant, L'elephant, elefante, ondjaba,ndjou, tou,onzovo, Khoab

 Enemies: Grown elephants only enemy are poachers, small baby elephants may be taken be Lion if they can get the baby away from the mother but this very seldom happen.

-Credits: Tobias Fourie (photograph + info)
+Credits: Christian Fourie (photograph + info)